germka/cdc_emu/README.md

 # SAAB compact disk changer emulator

-An easy way to add new multimedia functionality to your old car, based on the STM32 microcontroller and bluetooth receiver module CSR8645, RRD-305, QCC3005, which communicates via the CAN BUS protocol and completely simulates the presence and functionality of the original device.
+An easy way to add new multimedia functionality to your old car, based on the STM32 microcontroller and bluetooth receiver module with Apt-X/AAC support (CSR8645, RRD-305, QCC3005) which communicates via the CAN BUS protocol and completely simulates the presence and functionality of the original device.

 ![3d render](Pcb/3D_PCB.png)